Skip to main content

 Using ClipNode for Masking Effects

-In game development and graphic rendering, masking is a common technique used to control the visible area of images or scenes.
-In Dora SSR, we can easily achieve various masking effects using the ClipNode class.
-This tutorial will guide you through the process of using ClipNode to create masking effects based on shapes and images, with example code provided.
+In game development and graphics rendering, masking is a common technique used to control the visible area of an image or scene.
+In Dora SSR, we can easily implement various masking effects using the ClipNode class.
+This tutorial will guide you through using ClipNode to achieve shape-based and image-based masking effects with sample code.

 1. What is ClipNode?

-ClipNode is a scene node class in Dora SSR used for setting clipping masks to control the visible area of child nodes.
-By specifying a mask node (stencil), ClipNode can clip the rendering of its child nodes based on the shape or transparency of the mask.
+ClipNode is a scene node class in Dora SSR that allows you to set up a clipping mask to control the visible area of its child nodes.
+By specifying a mask node (stencil), ClipNode clips the rendering content of its child nodes based on the mask's shape or transparency.

 • stencil: Defines the mask node that determines the clipping shape.

-2. Example A: Using Arbitrary Shapes as a Mask
+2. Example A: Using Any Shape as a Mask

-In the first example, we will use a star shape as a mask to clip the visible area of an animated model.
+In this first example, we will use a star-shaped mask to clip the visible area of an animated model.

-1. Create the Vertex Data for the Star Shape
+1. Create the Vertex Data for a Star Shape

 local function StarVertices(radius, line)